How to Add a Pinch Pleat on Store Bought Curtains

 It gives the look of pinch pleat drapes, but this definitely works better with thicker fabrics.

-My office drapes would look good for awhile, but the cotton fabric was just too thin to keep them standing nicely.
+My office drapes would look good for a while, but the cotton fabric was just too thin to keep them standing nicely.

 So after a few weeks, I'd up with the messy, slumped pleats like you see above.